AruiLR/ApkCrawler/README.md

 # Introduction
-  This is a APK crawler which is used to automatically download lots of android applications from several application markets, such as xiaomi, anzhi.
+  This is a APK crawler which is used to automatically download lots of android applications from several application markets, such as xiaomi, anruan, appchina.
 # Dependencies
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
 * [Selenium](https://pypi.org/project/selenium/)